How Is Dementia Diagnosed? A Geriatric Doctor Explains

 3. Impairment of daily life function

-This can also be tough for doctors to evaluate on their own.
+This can also be difficult for doctors to evaluate independently.

-So, the doctor will ask people close to their patient about what types of help the person is getting in their daily life and what problems family members have noticed.
+The doctor will ask people close to the patient about the types of help the person is receiving in their daily life and any problems family members have noticed.

 4. Reversible causes of cognitive impairment